ponny99/tshego/_posts/Myweek.md

 Title: My week
 Date: 2020-03-13
 ---
-# What i learned the week at TCG
+# What i learned during the week at TCG

 ## Monday ,Tuesday,
 On this day we were introduced and taught on how to to open a a folder and a file .And we were also taught how add